JA-2023/JA_SB_ME405_TermProject/README.md

 ![](https://lh5.googleusercontent.com/1vBJYaGHsKCikl1YIUacQAhSLmJk_YMY1pttdZAF2zek8ftSsYyJaY4EwaEkUeyt21KKSeAvwmd2ZAe2iKm-lk5GdiSXYxyuAbziQ_hIvZ2OnSRw3moQdM7kPO08PurzoJ4Ka_Z2PjdgbjjNkQ)

-Figure X: Class diagram of the motor driver class
+                        Figure 9: Class diagram of the motor driver class

 For the driver design we wanted to implement a simple driver class that would work with both motors and cover the basic functionality.
 The init class sets up the TMC2208 and TMC 4210 motor drivers to allow the motor to move.
 It sets up the necessary pins and SPI signals on the nucleo board as well as the clock, velocity, acceleration, movement mode, and so on.
 The set velocity, set acceleration, and acceleration calculations methods are used in the init class to set up the TMC chips.
 The send and receive methods will take the datagram to be sent and will pull the chip select signal for a specific peripheral low and send the datagram through SPI.
 The set position method will take the target position datagram as a parameter.
 The target position is then passed into the function and bit masked,  so that the correct value is sent to the X position register of the TMC 4210.
 The read position method will read the data in the X actual register of the TMC 4210 and return the data it read.